rebelsky/csc207b/_readings/subtype-polymorphism.md

 two short examples suggest, repetition of code is likely to lead to problems in maintaining and updating your program.

-Using polymorphism, we can write one method that serves both purposes.
-In particular, since both `Integer`s and `BigIntegers` are `Number`s, and since all `Number`s provide a `doubleValue` method, we can write
+Using subtype polymorphism, we can write one method that serves both purposes.
+In particular, since both `Integer` objects and `BigInteger` objects are `Number` objects, and since all `Number` objects provide a `doubleValue` method, we can write

 ```java
 public static double squareRoot(Number num) {